nglm/graphapp/README_MJO_visualization.md

 ### Options for the type of selection

+- `Single`: Select only one cluster at a time.
+Clicking on a new cluster will deselect the previous one.
 - `Intersection`: Enable the selection of multiple clusters.
-Only the members that belong in all selected clusters will be selected
+Only the members that belong in all selected clusters will be selected.
 - `Accumulation`: Enable the selection of multiple clusters.
 Any members that belong to at least one selected cluster will be selected.

 ### Buttons